AnyChart/docs.anychart.com/Basic_Charts/Doughnut_Chart.md

 {sample}BCT\_Doughnut\_Chart\_06{sample}

 #### Custom Drawing

-You can put any kind of custom drawing created with the [Graphics](../Graphics/Overview) engine.
+Another thing you can place in the center is a custom drawing created with the [Graphics](../Graphics/Overview) engine.
 Here a basic sample with several simple shapes:

 ```
 // create pie chart and configure it